-■ Credit committee highlights
+■ Credit Committee Highlights

-- Well seasoned pool. - Gross excess spread guaranteed at 0.65% by a total return swap. - Further drawdowns are permissible, ranking pari passu with the initial advances backing the portfolio, thereby potentially increasing loss severity.
-This risk, however, pertains only to loans representing a maximum of 55% of the portfolio, and is accounted for in the calculation of credit enhancement.
+- Gross excess spread guaranteed at 0.65% by a total return swap. - Further drawdowns are permissible, ranking pari passu with the initial advances backing the portfolio, thereby potentially increasing loss severity.
+Fitch has taken this risk into account in its loan-by-loan calculation of recoveries.
 LC's history of further drawdowns has shown that these tend to remain at a low level. - The drawdown facility could expose the issuer to "redraw risk", in case LC is unable to fund redraws.
 However, Spanish securitisation legislation specifies that assets are transferred with all rights but no obligations.
-No obligation to fund the drawdown would therefore pass to the issuer. - Borrowers may apply for a forbearance period (or payment holiday) of up to 2 years, during which only interest and not principal is paid.
+No obligation to fund the drawdown would therefore pass to the issuer. - Borrowers may apply for a forbearance period (or payment holiday) of up to 2 years, during which only interest - and not principal - is paid.
 However, this is subject to LC's approval.